Kwame Nkrumah, the father and architect of Ghana’s

 A country like Ghana deserves an embassy,

-not Belgium consulate.
+not a Belgian consulate.
 It’s a shame Ghana has to go under

 such punishment for political reasons, without taking into consideration the